 The Friends of Danesbury Local Nature Reserve (FOD) is a volunteer group which has been organising monthly Work Parties throughout the year for some 20 years.
 Notices of our meetings are advertised in the community, and on the Nature Reserve itself.
-We are currently about 12 members strong, but over the years numbers have fluctuated.
-But project-based work raises the level of excitement among volunteers, when we gain added support from other local volunteer groups: the Friends of Mardley Heath and the Sherrardspark Wood wardens.
+We are currently about 20 members strong, but over the years numbers have fluctuated.
+But we gain added support from other local volunteer groups: the Friends of Mardley Heath and the Sherrardspark Wood Wardens. when we schedule more demanding project-based work.

 Where we work